QOSGroup/pico/README.md

 Encountered all different thoughts on tokens trading.

 # What's next
-This module needs more verification by testing and adjusting.
-We’d like to continue this work to make it really practical, and introduce more interesting and useful features such as governance of investors’ voting.
+We’d like to continue this work to make it really practical by adjusting and more testing, and introduce more interesting and useful features such as governance of investors’ voting.

+# Build with
+Solidity, Kyber api, java, javascript, bash